All Products

 Default risk level: medium.

-You can change the risk level as required when you apply this rule.
+You can change the risk level when you apply this rule.

 Compliance evaluation logic

-• If the input parameter is set and the VPCs associated with the Elasticsearch cluster fall within the VPC range specified by the input parameter, the evaluation result is compliant.
-If the input parameter is left empty but the network type of the Elasticsearch cluster is set to VPC, the evaluation result is compliant.
+• Compliant: The input parameter is set and the VPCs associated with the Elasticsearch cluster fall within the specified VPC range.
+Or, the input parameter is not set and the cluster's network type is VPC.

-• If the input parameter is set but the VPCs associated with the Elasticsearch cluster fall outside the VPC range specified by the input parameter, the evaluation result is non-compliant.
-If the input parameter is left empty and the network type of the Elasticsearch cluster is set to the classic network, the evaluation result is non-compliant.
-For more information about how to correct the non-compliant configuration, see Non-compliance remediation.
+• Non-compliant: The input parameter is set but the VPCs associated with the cluster fall outside the specified range.
+Or, the input parameter is not set and the cluster uses a classic network.
+For remediation steps, see Non-compliance remediation.

 Rule details